shortlab/2024-bnryan-single-isotope-neutrino-spectrum-generator/README.md

 # SINS (Single Isotope Neutrino Spectrum generator)
+This package is designed to create neutrino spectra for the radioactive decay of any isotope.
+To do this it takes a CSV file of the different decay paths of said isotope, and for those that are beta decay or electron capture, it generates the resulting spectrum for neutrinos per keV per decay.

 Authors: B. N. Ryan* & J. A. Formaggio

 *bnryan@mit.edu

 ## Table of Contents
-1. Purpose of Package
-2. Installation Instructions
+1. Installation Instructions
-3. Use Instructions
+2. Use Instructions

    a.
 CSV File Construction

    b.
 Test Cases
-4. Methodology
+3. Methodology
-5. References
+4. References

-## 1. Purpose of Package
-This package is designed to create neutrino spectra for the radioactive decay of any isotope.
-To do this it takes a CSV file of the different decay paths of said isotope, and for those that are beta decay or electron capture, it generates the resulting spectrum for neutrinos per keV per decay.

-## 2. Installation Instructions
+## 1. Installation Instructions
 You can simply use the package manager [pip](https://pip.pypa.io/en/stable/) to install SING.
 ```bash
 pip install sins